-Consistent with the SIR Act, CSIRO should prevent unnecessary overlap and promote the most effective use of available facilities and staff.
+Consistent with the Science and Industry Research Act 1949, CSIRO should prevent unnecessary overlap with existing activity across the system and promote the most effective use of available facilities and staff within its available resources.

-I look forward to CSIRO working closely with the department.
-Aside from regular meetings between you and me, I expect there to be regular meetings between the senior executives of CSIRO and the department.
+I also look forward to CSIRO working closely with the department.
 I am keen to promote the scientific work of CSIRO and encourage you to work with my department in meeting this objective.

-I expect CSIRO to keep me and my department informed, in a timely and accurate way, of significant issues relating to the health and work of the organisation.
-I also expect CSIRO to provide input and information to the department as required to ensure that advice to my office and the Government canvasses relevant issues and sensitivities and reflects a portfolio response.
-I expect CSIRO to provide copies of ministerial briefings and correspondence to the relevant areas of my office and my department, in parallel.
+CSIRO should keep both myself and the Department of Industry, Innovation and Science informed, in a timely and accurate way, of significant issues relating to the health and work of the organisation.
+I also expect CSIRO to provide input and information to the department as required, to ensure that advice to my office and the Government canvasses relevant issues and sensitivities and reflects a portfolio response.
+I expect CSIRO to provide copies of ministerial briefings and correspondence to my office and the relevant areas of my department, in parallel.
 Further, I expect CSIRO to provide prior notice, to my office and my department, of significant announcements and events that are likely to attract media attention.

-In accordance with the PGPA Act, I expect CSIRO to develop an annual corporate plan and to provide that plan to me, as the responsible portfolio Minister, and the Minister for Finance.
-In developing the corporate plan, I expect the Board to consult with me and my department, and to take into account the priorities and policies of the Government, especially as articulated in this Statement of Expectations.
+In accordance with the PGPA Act, I expect CSIRO to develop an annual report and corporate plan and to provide these to me, as the responsible portfolio Minister, and the Minister for Finance.
+In developing the annual report and corporate plan, I expect the Board to consult with me and my department, and to take into account the priorities and policies of the Government, especially as articulated in this Statement of Expectations.

-I look forward to receiving your response outlining how the Board proposes to deliver on these priorities.
+I look forward to receiving your response outlining how the Board proposes to deliver on these expectations.